SomeWeekendReading/someweekendreading.github.io/_posts/2021-01-29-jnj-vaccine-relatively-pretty.md

 that; we just _can't tell from the reports of the oral press release_.
 But&hellip; it looks like it's not so good against the B.1.351 variant.

-Somewhat more hearteningly: overall the virus had 85% efficacy against severe COVID-19, and 100% efficacy against COVID-related hospitalizations.
-This is _crucial:_ it shows the JnJ vaccine, though not as good as the others, nonetheless is effective at taking the back-breaking load off hospitals.
+Somewhat more hearteningly: overall the vaccine had 85% efficacy against _severe_ COVID-19, and _100% efficacy against COVID-related hospitalizations._  This is _crucial:_ it shows the JnJ vaccine, though not as good as the others, nonetheless is also effective at taking the back-breaking load off hospitals.

 Also, 2 important metrics for comparison are well worth keeping in mind:
 - The US FDA set a threshold of 50% efficacy for an approvable COVID-19 vaccine to stop community contagion, and this passes that threshold.
-- Flu vaccines, which we _know_ are a good thing in reducing both mortality and medical facility loading, are typically 40% - 60% effective (depending on the year and how many variants are circulating).
+- Flu vaccines, which we _know_ are a good thing in reducing both mortality and medical facility loading, are typically 40% &ndash; 60% effective (depending on the year and how many variants are circulating).

-So while we're all a bit dazzled by the 95% efficacy of Pfizer and Moderna, by these objective standards the JnJ vaccine might be pretty good.  ("Might": once they stop yakking at press releases and show actual hard data in the scientific literature and in FDA submissions!)
+So while we're all a bit dazzled by the 95% efficacy of Pfizer and Moderna, by these objective standards the JnJ vaccine might be pretty good.  ("Might": once they stop yakking at press releases and show actual hard data in the scientific literature or in FDA submissions!)